SteelCompendium/data-md-dse/Bestiary/Human Bandit Chief.md

   keywords:
   - Area
   distance: 10 burst
-  target: Each ally
+  target: All allies in the burst
   effects:
   - name: Effect
-    effect: 'Each target can make a ranged [[Free Strike|free strike]]. '
+    effect: 'Each target makes a ranged [[Free Strike|free strike]]. '
 - name: Form Up!
   type: Villain Action 2
   keywords:
   - Area
   distance: 10 burst
-  target: Each ally
+  target: All allies in the burst
   effects:
   - name: Effect
     effect: 'Each target shifts up to their speed.
-Until the end of the encounter, any enemy takes a bane on attacks against the bandit chief or any of the bandit chief’s allies if they are adjacent to that target. '
+Until the end of the encounter, the bandit chief and all allies have triple edge while adjacent to a target. '
 - name: Lead From the Front
   type: Villain Action 3
   keywords:
-  - Attack
-  - Weapon
+  - —
   distance: Self
   target: Self
   effects:
   - name: Effect
-    effect: The bandit chief shifts twice their speed.
-During or after this movement, they can attack up to four targets with Whip & Magic Longsword.
-Any ally of the bandit chief adjacent to a target can make a [[Free Strike|free strike]] against that target.
+    effect: Shift 10 squares.
+During or after this movement, the bandit chief can attack up to four targets with Whip & Magic Longsword.
+Each ally adjacent to a target can make a [[Free Strike|free strike]] against them.

 ```